ofstudio/voxify/README.md

 ## About

 Voxify transforms your favorite video content into audio-only podcast episodes that you can listen to anywhere.
+It's built for personal setups and small shared use—great for you, your family, or a few friends.
 Simply send YouTube links or other supported video URLs to the Telegram bot, and it will:

 - Download the video content using yt-dlp